noascholz/Paleocoordinates-Calculator/README.md

 14 October 2025

-This directory contains the supplementary data and files for the article, "PACA: An accessible solution for paleocoordinate calculation".
+This directory contains the supplementary data and files for the article, "An accessible solution for paleocoordinate calculation".
 Specifically:

 * test_dataset.xslx: This directory contains the complete test dataset used for our study's validation.
 It contains 30 fossil sites with present-day coordinates, globally distributed and spanning a wide range of geological ages.